-U.S. economic and individual freedom allows people to be entrepreneurs and follow their passions as economic pursuits.
-According to the US Chamber Foundation, over 45% of U.S. GDP is driven by the small business sector, and half of all private sector workers are employed by small enterprises.
+U.S. economic and individual freedom allows people to be entrepreneurs and follow their passions as economic pursuits, and a significant portion of Americans do just that.
+According to the U.S. Small Business Administration, almost half (47%) of U.S. workers are employed by small enterprises.
 The U.S. Chamber foundation also estimates there are some 23 million non-employer businesses, from “‘old-fashioned family-run corner stores to home-based bloggers.’”
-As the heart of America’s economy, these businesses drive economic growth and job creation, especially in their communities, and they feel the effects of bad policies and regulatory complexity first.
+These businesses fuel economic growth and job creation: approximately 45% of U.S. GDP is driven by the small business sector and small businesses created 1.6 million net jobs in 2019.
+As the heart of America’s economy and communities, these businesses and entrepreneurs also feel the effects of bad policies and regulatory complexity first.

 Some regulations are necessary, just as some taxes are necessary.
 These serve the purpose of protecting public health and enforcing safety measures, or prohibiting conduct that interferes with individual rights.
 Unnecessary regulations, however, generate costly and time-consuming burdens that weigh on individuals and their businesses.
 Starting and running a business is hard enough as it is; according to the Small Business Administration, about half of all small business establishments survive five years or longer, and only one-third make it past ten years.
 Burdensome regulations make it more difficult to start businesses or projects by increasing the cost of production, and reducing the net return and incentives of producers.